Skip to main content

 Day 7: On the road sulla KKH

-Morning: A day dedicated to traveling along the Karakoram Highway, the legendary road connecting Pakistan and China, winding for over 1,000 km through some of the highest peaks on the planet.
-Crossing the Shangla Pass, amidst meadows and meticulously crafted green agricultural terraces.
+Morning: A full day dedicated to traveling along the legendary Karakoram Highway, the spectacular road linking Pakistan and China and stretching for more than 1,000 kilometers through some of the highest mountain ranges on Earth.
+The journey continues across the scenic Shangla Pass, surrounded by alpine meadows and beautifully sculpted green agricultural terraces that cling to the mountainsides.

-Afternoon: Lunch near Besham, a small town thriving on trade along the Karakoram Highway.
-Continuation of the scenic drive throughout the afternoon along the twisting bends of the Karakoram road; arrival in the evening at Raikot Bridge, the gateway to the Nanga Parbat base camp, and hotel check-in.
+Afternoon: Lunch near Besham, a small town that has long thrived thanks to trade and transit along the Karakoram Highway.
+Continuation of the overland journey throughout the afternoon, following the dramatic curves and winding sections of the KKH through increasingly breathtaking mountain scenery.
+Arrival in the evening at Raikot Bridge, considered the gateway to the Nanga Parbat base camp, followed by hotel check-in.

 Evening: Dinner and evening in Raikot.